-A little cupcake shop opened up at Disney Springs this summer.
+A little cupcake shop opened up at Disney Springs in the summer of 2016.
 You may have heard of them…Sprinkles.
-I love the name; Sprinkles sounds so happy!
+I love the name.
+Sprinkles sounds so happy!
 And while I am possibly the biggest cupcake fan who ever set foot on Disney property, my advice for the Sprinkles in Disney Springs is to go for the view but skip the cupcake.

 Nobody had their sugar-craving high hopes dashed like mine.
 So what happened?

 There seem to be no shortage of Spinkles fans.
 Their website proudly proclaims, “Since we opened the world’s first cupcake bakery in Beverly Hills, our freshly baked treats have inspired long lines of devoted Hollywood stars and serious epicureans alike.”

 They have a huge list of cupcake yumminess to love:

 - finest ingredients